DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Prep for Transform Your Map Data quiz, to be taken during any 3-hour period by **Thu 16 March 9pm (early deadline due to spring break)** on [Moodle](https://moodle.trincoll.edu).

 ### Thu 16 March
+- Before class, read:
+  - Marin Cogan, “The Deadliest Road in America,” Vox, July 18, 2022, <https://www.vox.com/23178764/florida-us19-deadliest-pedestrian-fatality-crisis>.
-- Tutorial: transform crash data from points-to-polygon, to answer one part of the Moodle quiz
+- In-class tutorial: transform crash data from points-to-polygon, to answer one part of the Moodle quiz

 ### Tue 21 March
 - No class: Trinity spring break